guibueno/guibueno.github.io/_features/exercises.markdown

 ### Related FAQ

-* No crrections?
+* No corrections?
 * What about accuracy?

 ### Theoretical foundation

 #### Constructivism

-The constructvist notion that knowledge is constructed, not transmited (Smith; Ragan, 2005) supports the design of *Exercises*.
+The constructivist notion that knowledge is constructed, not transmitted (Smith; Ragan, 2005) supports the design of *Exercises*.
 Learners interact with the same *Exercises* several times and keep updating their perceptions and mental models.

 This is part of what Piaget describes as *disequilibrium* and *accommodation* (Martinez, 2010).
 Rather than being a passive receiver, learners have an "active position of trying to make sense of the world” (Martinez, 2010, p.
 198).

 *Exercises* help learners "regulate the sequence of relevant actions" (Reiser; Tabak, 2014, p.
 47).
-The goal is to gradually reduce guidance, so that "learners appropriate this guidance and begin to regulate their own actions" (Reiser; Tabak, 2014).
+The goal is to reduce guidance gradually, so that "learners appropriate this guidance and begin to regulate their own actions" (Reiser; Tabak, 2014).

 #### Embodied Cognition

 LanguageBug assumes the embodied perspective on learning and instruction:

-> Simply stated, the embodied perspective takes seriously that our physical bodies actually play a very important and, until quite recently, overlooked role in how we think and act in the world” (Lee, 2014, p.
+> "Simply stated, the embodied perspective takes seriously that our physical bodies actually play a very important and, until quite recently, overlooked role in how we think and act in the world” (Lee, 2014, p.
 6)

 The body plays a crucial role in the process of trying to speak words/sentences in a foreign language.
 It does so by: